This article will help you read and understand your pathology report for squamous cell carcinoma of the skin.

 This is the size of the tumour.
 The tumour is usually measured in three dimensions but only the largest dimension is described in your report.
 For example, if the tumour measures 4.0 cm by 2.0 cm by 1.5 cm, your report will describe the tumour as being 4.0 cm.

 All squamous cell carcinomas start in the epidermis on the outer surface of the skin.
-Depth of invasion describes how far the cancer cells have traveled from the epidermis into the tissue below.
+Depth of invasion describes how far the cancer cells have travelled from the epidermis into the tissue below.
 The movement of cancer cells from the epidermis into the tissue below is called invasion.

 The depth of invasion is measured from the surface of the skin to the deepest point of invasion.
 Some pathology reports describe the depth of invasion as tumour thickness.

 Tumours that grow deeper into the dermis are more likely to spread to a lymph node or to grow back after treatment.
-The movement of cancer cells to a lymph node or another part of the body is called a metastasis.
+The movement of cancer cells to a lymph node or another part of the body is called metastasis.

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves send information (such as temperature, pressure, and pain) between your brain and your body.
 Perineural invasion means that cancer cells were seen attached to a nerve.